fredilarsen/ModuleInterface/documentation/README.md

 efficiency with the proposed schema.
 And it is best suited for the settings and current values.

 Of course, the historian part can be replaced with a dedicated time series database (like InfluxDb, OpenTSDB and others) if needed, if maintaining the http request syntax for reading and writing to it.

+To use another type of database, change the server-side php scripts.